johnshearing/beemocracy/BeemocracyMina.md

               * So a constitution which only grants powers is not enough protection - some powers must be explicitly revoked.
       * #### Treasury Will Never Engage In Lending Of Any Kind
         * The treasury will never lend, it will only disperse Mina to make donations or to purchase services using transactions which are voted for by juries and ratified by the Constitutional Committee.
-        * Why Prohibit Cardano Governance From Lending:
+        * Why Prohibit Mina Governance From Lending:
           * Lending opens the door for more government regulations and we have seen that the central banks are using government regulators (SEC) in an attempt to kill the crypto industry (Chokepoint 2.0)
           * Central Banks engage in predatory lending at the nation state level.
           * Let's protect the Mina nation from becoming like the central banks.